jnoms/SAT/README.md

 4. Finished!
 The SAT conda environment will now contain all dependencies.

 # List of subcommands

+## Structure-focused
 `sat get_domains` - Uses PAE information to extract well-folded domains from an input structure.
 `sat remove_redundant_domains` - Removes domains that have strongly overlapping primary amino-acid sequences.
+`sat structure_to_seq` - Prints the primary amino acid sequence of a structure to the screen or appends to a specified file in fasta format.
+`sat rebase_structure` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).

+## Foldseek-focused
 `sat process_clusters` - Adds foldseek clustering information to the foldseek tabular alignment file.
 `sat add_taxonomy_to_alignments` - Adds specified taxonomic levels for the query and/or target of foldseek alignments.

-`sat structure_to_seq` - Prints the primary amino acid sequence of a structure to the screen or appends to a specified file in fasta format.
-`sat rebase_structure` - Rebases an input structure such that the first residue is residue #1, and all subsequent residues are sequential (e.g. removes numeric gaps present in discontinuous domains).
+## Fasta-focused
+`sat chunk_fasta` - Splits a fasta file into overlapping or non-overlapping chunks.

 # SAT get_domains
 ## Extract separate domain structures from a predicted structure.